zalerapraxis/docker-nordvpn-qbittorrent/README.md

 * `-e UMASK_SET` for umask setting of qbittorrent, *optional* , default if left unset is 022.
 * `-e WEBUI_PORT` for changing the port of the webui, see below for explanation

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it openpyn-qbittorrent /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it nordvpn-qbittorrent /bin/bash`.

 ## WEBUI_PORT variable